sigdotcom/acm.mst.edu/docs/README.md

 4.)
 Run the command "make html".
 This will create the html files based off of the sphinx settings along with the autodoc generated rst files that were created with the previous command.

+- __Note__: The "make rst" and "make html" command get done automatically by Vagrant but if you're only working on documentation at the time, it may be quicker to just run these commands on their own rather than running "vagrant reload --provision",

 5.)
 Open up a file explorer and go to "acm.mst.edu/docs/\_build/html/".
 Inside this folder is a file named "index.html"; click on this file to open it in a web browser.

 6.)
 From here, you can explore what the documentation currently looks like.
 The documentation for the apps (events, payments, etc.) can be found by going to the bottom of the main documentation page and clicking on "Module Index".